 Another car stopped and the driver, who spoke quite good English, said he would take me to the intersection of Sheikhan, some kilometers before Lalish.

 Chatting with this gentleman called Bayar, he told me that he was going to Aqrah (Akre), about 130 kilometers away, where he would stay for three hours and then return to Dohuk.
 Those words were a direct ticket to get to know Aqrah, a fabulous city with impressive views, waterfalls, and water springs.

 I was so lucky that he gave me a ride to and from Aqrah, took me to visit some waterfalls, paid my lunch and was extremely friendly.

-I did not go to Lalish, but I walked for three hours exploring Aqrah where I met two youngsters who guided me to the best places, introduced me to their friends, visited with me springs and waterfalls and paid for tea and ice-cream.
-Even before getting acquainted to those two boys, I was invited to have a tea in an ironing shop where an approximately twenty-year-old juvenile was watching television on his own.
+I did not go to Lalish, but I walked for three hours exploring Aqrah where I met two youngsters who guided me to the best places, introduced me to their friends, took me to the springs and waterfalls and paid for tea and ice-cream.
+Even before getting acquainted with those two boys, I was invited to have tea in an ironing shop where an approximately twenty-year-old juvenile was watching television on his own.

 Friends I made in Aqrah:

 Ismail and Ivan tried to explain to me that the city had a lot of Jews and that there was a famous Israeli military officer who was born there (the former Defense Minister Yitzhak Mordechai, as I later found out).